dromaniv/age-friendly/README.md

    In the `app` directory of the project:

-3. Run `pip install -r app/requirements.txt`
+3. Run `pip install -r requirements.txt`

 4. Run the Streamlit app with `streamlit run app.py`.